twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap03%zh.rst

 ..
 [NāradaFn03-14]  (Ven.
 Nārada 03-14) That is the mind directed towards the ten kinds of meritorious deeds (kusala) - namely: 1. generosity, 2. morality, 3. meditation, 4. reverence, 5. service, 6. transference of merit, 7. rejoicing in others' merit, 8. hearing the doctrine, 9. expounding the doctrine, and 10. straightening one's right views.

 ..
-[BudRkFn03-01]  (Ven.
-Buddharakkhita 03-01) (v.
+[BudRkFn-v39]  (Ven.
+Buddharakkhita v.
 39) The arahant is said to be beyond both merit and demerit because, as he has abandoned all defilements, he can no longer perform evil actions; and as he has no more attachment, his virtuous actions no longer bear kammic fruit.

 ..
 [ThaniSFn-V37] (Ven.
 Thanissaro V. 37) "Lying in a cave": According to the Dhp Commentary (hereafter referred to as DhpA), "cave" here means the physical heart, as well as the four great properties — earth (solidity), water (liquidity), fire (heat), and wind (motion) — that make up the body. `Sn 4.2 <http://www.accesstoinsight.org/tipitaka/kn/snp/snp.4.02.than.html>`__ also compares the body to a cave.